DyssolTEC/Dyssol-open/Documentation/002_theory/simulation.rst

 - :ref:`label-extrapolation` to initialize each time window.

-- :ref:`label-convergence` to initialize each iteration of WRM.
+- :ref:`sec.theory.convergence` to initialize each iteration of WRM.

 .. seealso:: V. Skorych et al., Novel system for dynamic flowsheet simulation of solids processes, 2017.